13 Top Things to Do in Amsterdam for an Unforgettable Visit

 Visiting the Rijksmuseum is like traveling back in time to explore the Golden Age of Dutch history and art.

-Located in the heart of Amsterdam, this must-see museum showcases over 8,000 pieces, including famous works by Dutch masters Vermeer, Rembrandt, and Van Gogh, along with pieces by Marlene Dumas, Robert Mapplethorpe, Erwin Olaf, and Charley Toorop.
+Located in the heart of the city, this must do in Amsterdam showcases over 8,000 pieces, including famous works by Dutch masters Vermeer, Rembrandt, and Van Gogh, along with pieces by Marlene Dumas, Robert Mapplethorpe, Erwin Olaf, and Charley Toorop.

 Sculptures in water near Rijksmuseum Amsterdam